Star Trek II: The Wrath of Khan is the best thing Star Trek has ever done and half of one Star Trek show ranks among the worst.

-The series that started to all has aged but is still entirely enjoyable, thanks in large part to the remastered versions which cleaned up the original prints and updated some of the FX.
+The series that started it all has aged but is still entirely enjoyable, thanks in large part to the remastered versions which cleaned up the original prints and updated some of the FX.

 CBS wanted Gene Roddenberry’s vision to be Wagon Train in the stars, but Roddenberry and the show’s staple of respected science fiction writers (like Harlan Ellison) had loftier ambitions.
 They used their platform to tell complicated and thought-provoking stories and to build interesting characters.

-In Star Trek’s second season Kirk admonished his crew to boldly go by telling them “Risk is our business!”
-But it was Star Trek’s business too, and the franchise has always been at it best when it’s taking risks.
+In Star Trek’s second season, Kirk admonished his crew to boldly go by telling them “Risk is our business!”
+But it was Star Trek’s business too, and the franchise has always been at its best when it’s taking risks.
 Few have taken them better than the show that started it all.